adamluckydo/ontology/5_Soul/Soul.md

 [Carmen on spiritual hygeine](https://x.com/carmenleelau/status/1737631408045408313?s=20)

+"War and courage have done more great things than charity.
+Not your sympathy, but your bravery hath hitherto saved the victims." - Friedrich Nietzsche, _Thus Spoke Zarathustra_ [1]

+Nietzsche[2]:

+The higher it’s type, always the seldomer doth a thing succeed.
+Ye higher men here, have ye not all - been failures?
+Be of good cheer; what doth it matter?
+How much is still possible!
+Learn to laugh at yourselves, as ye ought to laugh!

+What wonder even that ye have failed and only half-succeeded, ye half-shattered ones!
+Doth not - man’s future strive and struggle in you?
+Man’s furthest, profoundest, star- highest issues, his prodigious powers - do not all these foam through one another in your vessel?
+What wonder that many a vessel shattereth!
+Learn to laugh at yourselves, as ye ought to laugh!
+Ye higher men, oh, how much is still possible!

+And verily, how much hath already succeeded!
+How rich is this earth in small, good, perfect things, in well-constituted things!
+Set around you small, good, perfect things, ye higher men.
+Their golden maturity healeth the heart.
+The perfect teacheth one to hope.

+References:
+[1]: _Thus Spoke Zarathustra_, X. War and Warriors.
+[2]: _Thus Spoke Zarathustra_, LXXIII.
+The Higher Man; 15.

 ## The Middle Way of Desire

 With desire inherently comes clinging.
 If you have a preference of something, _anything_, you will suffer.
 Consider these two cases: If you don't have your preference, you will suffer until you get it, and if you _do_ have it, you will suffer in fear of losing it (since all things are impermanent).